Bandwidth/api-docs/README.md

 ## API Specs

-The source of truth for all OpenAPI definitons are kept in a private repository - but the spec files in `./site/specs` mirror the source of truth.
+The source of truth for all OpenAPI definitions are kept in a private repository - but the spec files in `./site/specs` mirror the source of truth.
 PRs against those files wont be accepted - but can be migrated to the private repo.

 ## SDK Docs Strategy Overview